en

 Make sure this program is installed and working if you want to

-enable speach.
+enable speech.

 Make sure this program is installed and working if you want to

-enable speach.
+enable speech.

 The text is also read if the speach is enabled.